Otters, as well as their breeding and resting sites, are protected under:

 This legislation makes it an offence to deliberately or recklessly kill, harm, or take an otter from the wild.
 It is also an offence to deliberately or recklessly destroy or obstruct a breeding or resting place.

 When do I need to get in touch?

 Otters are a riverine species and are often present near waterways.
-Otter also shelter woodland close to waterways.
-If you are planning works near these habitats or are unsure as to whether otter could be present, get in touch and we will happily guide you through the process.
+Otters also shelter woodland close to waterways.
+If you are planning works near these habitats or are unsure as to whether otters could be present, get in touch and we will happily guide you through the process.

 Additionally, a site’s potential to support otter is will be identified as part of a Preliminary Ecological Appraisal/Phase 1 Survey.

 EcoNorth is experienced and able to undertake all types of otter surveys, licencing, and mitigation under current best practice guidelines from Natural England and Scottish Natural Heritage.

 Otters are a European Protected Species (EPS).
 A licence is not required to undertake surveys for otter where surveys use non-invasive techniques.
 Where techniques used to survey otters may result in direct disturbance of them within a holt or a couch, a survey licence is required.